Making Friends At University

 Sit next to people in lectures

 Turning up to a big scary lecture theatre for the first time can be overwhelming and you can easily decide that the best option is to sit on your own.
-But, if you want to make friends you'll need to sit next to other students and introduce yourself.
+But, if you want to make friends you should try and sit next to other students and introduce yourself.
+You might even end up with a lifelong bestie!
+Or at least someone to attend class with or bump into on nights out...

 Organise a study group